-The very first stage of designing the most effective solution for protecting your process is identifying the characteristics of your material.
+The very first stage of designing the most effective solution for protecting your process is identifying the characteristics of your material so we can process our dust explosion testing more effectively .
 Certain types of product require different methods of protection due to their properties.
 Moreover, the Dangerous Substances and Explosive Atmospheres Regulations (DSEAR, 2002) require that hazardous substances are fully understood so as to complete risk assessments for the material handling processes.
 Euratex offer a full range of dust explosion testing to classify these parameters.

 All of our dust explosion testing is conducted at our accredited partner laboratory who is certified according to EN ISO/IEC 17025:2018.
 The main tests include: